SaCavid/Simple-messenger/README.md

 Simple messenger golang app.

-Small Html, Bootstrap, Jquery chat app created for testing.
+Small Html, Bootstrap, Jquery chat app created for testing. ~16 hour lost for all code.

 App starting Tcp, Tls, Http server.
 Port numbers and other configuration can be changed in env file: